jefferyabbott/Xavier/backend/README.md

 1. Set the port to whatever port is needed in your hosting environment.
 2. Setting the NODE_ENV to development would enable the GraphiQL interactive in-browser GraphQL IDE.
 Please do not do this in your production environment.
 3. The SSL_CERTIFICATE_FILE and SSL_KEY_FILE are only required if you are terminating TLS on the server.
-If you are using a load balancer (recommended), do not provide these varaiables.
+If you are using a load balancer (recommended), do not provide these variables.

 ### Step 3 (install dependencies)
 Xavier was built and tested using **Node.js v18.17.0**.
 Assuming you have Node.js installed, you can install the project dependencies.
 In the root directory of the backend project, enter:\